martiningram/sdm_ml/README.md

 This is the recommended way to go for new datasets.
 It currently only works with the default kernel, and adjusts the bias kernel's variance to be 0.4 throughout.
+TODO: Add info about how to rerun all models on BBS & Norberg sets

 ```python
 from sdm_ml.gp.cross_validated_multi_output_gp import \